a5ke4j0rd/html-to-md/README.md

 # Converter HTML to Markdown
 ![Header image](https://github.com/a5ke4j0rd/html-to-md/blob/main/logo.jpg)

 Easily convert your website to a Markdown file.
-Very useful if you need to outline articles for GitHub or other applications that support Markdown styles.
+Very useful if you need to outline articles for GitHub or other applications that support Markdown styles.<br>
-The application was written using the markdownify library by @matthewwithanm
+The application was written using the markdownify library by [@matthewwithanm](https://github.com/matthewwithanm)

 ## Usage